tofumatt/strongly-typed/_posts/2014-04-03-the-need-to-lead.md

 share: true
 ---

-CEOs need to lead; to make decisions.
+CEOs need to lead by making decisions.
 That's their role in an organization: to be the singular decision-maker when group consensus won't do the job.
 Mozilla is a big company and an [even bigger community](https://mozillians.org/), so having someone around who can think at a high level and make executive decisions is important.
 It keeps the company clear of circular discussions or group paralysis.
-I think [Mozilla is without a CEO today](https://blog.mozilla.org/blog/2014/04/03/brendan-eich-steps-down-as-mozilla-ceo/) because Brendan
+I think [Mozilla is without a CEO today](https://blog.mozilla.org/blog/2014/04/03/brendan-eich-steps-down-as-mozilla-ceo/) not because of
-Eich failed in his job as CEO--but not because of his donation in support of Prop 8.
+Brendan Eich's donation in support of Prop 8, but rather because he failed to lead effectively as CEO.

 Brendan Eich stepped down as CEO at Mozilla today, April 3, 2014, seemingly in response to calls for him to resign over